 CORE FUNCTIONS

-The Technical Committee’s work centers on equipping MPOs with practical tools, timely insights, and collaborative opportunities that strengthen the technical foundation of the metropolitan planning process.
+The ART Committee’s work centers on equipping MPOs with practical tools, timely insights, and collaborative opportunities that strengthen the technical foundation of the metropolitan planning process.

-The Technical Committee serves as an advisory partner to the AMPO Research Foundation, providing essential feedback on its projects and resources.
-This includes reviewing draft materials for the MPO Institute to ensure training offerings are practical and responsive, as well as guiding the development of the State of the Practice Quarterly Reports to capture trends, highlight innovations, and share lessons learned across MPOs nationwide.
+The committee serves as an advisory partner to the AMPO Research Foundation, helping guide research projects and practice-focused resources.
+This includes reviewing draft MPO Institute materials and shaping State of the Practice reports that track trends, spotlight innovation, and share lessons learned across MPOs nationwide.
+Its goal is to turn research into guidance MPO staff can actually use.

-The Technical Committee provides timely, actionable input on draft rules, regulatory updates, and implementation questions through AMPO’s Rapid Responder structure.
-This ensures MPO perspectives are reflected in AMPO’s letters and comments, keeping federal requirements aligned with the realities MPOs face on the ground.
+Through AMPO’s Rapid Responder structure, the committee provides timely, actionable input on draft rules, regulatory updates, and implementation questions.
+This ensures MPO perspectives inform AMPO’s comments and communications and that federal requirements reflect the realities MPOs face on the ground.

 Leadership Team